bragajj/TIRG-BonnFurniture/README.md

 ## Implementation

-In order implement TRIG to the furniture style dataset, we have created a `test_queries.txt` to map the index of source image and target image for image retrieval.
+In order implement TIRG to the furniture style dataset, we have created a `test_queries.txt` to map the index of source image and target image for image retrieval.
 Each image has captions could be cross-referenced with testing queries.
 Here are our dataset stats:

 Train Model